-During the fiscal year ended October 31, 2014, the Board of Directors held four meetings.
-Each of the directors attended 100% of the meetings of the Board of Directors and committees on which they served in fiscal 2014.
+During the fiscal year ended October 31, 2015, the Board of Directors held five meetings.
+Each of the directors attended 75% or more of the meetings of the Board of Directors and committees on which they served in fiscal 2015.
 We do not have a formal policy regarding attendance by members of the Board of Directors at the Annual Meeting of shareholders, but we encourage directors to attend and historically, most have done so.
-All of the then nine members of the Board of Directors attended the 2014 Annual Meeting of Shareholders.
+All of the eleven members of the Board of Directors attended the 2015 Annual Meeting of Shareholders.